 For small to mid-size RVs, it's very freindly.
 For RVs longer than 40' - not so much.
 In fact, motorhomes over 40' are prohibited by law from driving on many of the highways suggested in this guide.
 If you are towing a vehicle, the maximum vehicle combination length allowed in California is 65'.
 That doesn't mean that there is no useful information in this guide for those with larger RVs (in fact, there's quite a lot) but, whether you're following this guide or not, California is one place where your RV size will severely limit your options.

 We hate traveling on a schedule and refuse to be restriced by reservations.
 This can be a problem in the most popular California camping areas that include Yosemite National Park and the entire coast.
-In 2011, we traveled in peak summer tourist season and figured out that, where there's a will, there is also a way.
+But we traveled here in peak summer tourist season and figured out that, where there's a will, there is also a way.
 The guide tells you how we found California camping when it seemed all the campgrounds were full.

 Many other guidebooks and web sites will tell you about campgrounds but not the free ones.